Call +44(0)161 941 4000

 It will be very interesting to see how this case develops over the coming months and whether Meghan, and potentially other members of the Royal Family, will have to give evidence in court.

 Our specialist intellectual property disputes team routinely advises on a broad range of disputes relating to copyright along with other intellectual property disputes relating to trademarks, patents, confidential information and data protection.
 The team is also highly skilled at advising on design rights and reputation management issues and are regularly instructed by clients from the arts, media, textile and clothing sectors in the UK and internationally.
-If you need advice on copyright or other intellectual property infringements, please do not hesitate to contact a member of the team today.
+If you need advice on copyright or other intellectual property infringements, please do not hesitate to contact a member of the team by email or by calling us on 0161 941 4000.